the-markup/investigation-d2c-privacy/README.md

-# Privacy - Direct-to-Consumer Telehealth Companies
+# Privacy: Direct-to-Consumer Telehealth Companies

 This repository contains screenshots and HAR files supporting our article "['Out of control': Dozens of telehealth startups send sensitive health information to big tech companies](https://themarkup.org/TKTK)".
 This article was coreported with STAT and is available on its site [here](https://statnews.com/TKTKT) as well.